 Review of the relevant literature indicates that significant research has been undertaken to develop electrostatic separation techniques for organic materials.
 This development has continued or even accelerated in the past 10 – 20 years, with many researchers in Europe and the United States applying electrostatic separation techniques to a wide variety of beneficiation challenges.
 From this research, it is apparent that electrostatic methods have the potential to generate new, higher value plant products, or offer an alternative to wet processing methods.

-Although encouraging separations of cereal grains, pulses and oilseed materials have been demonstrated at laboratory and in some cases pilot scale, the electrostatic systems used to demonstrate these results may ultimately not serve as the most suitable or cost effective processing equipment to perform such separations on a commercial basis.
+Although encouraging separations of cereal grains, pulses, and oilseed materials have been demonstrated at the laboratory and in some cases pilot scale, the electrostatic systems used to demonstrate these results may ultimately not serve as the most suitable or cost-effective processing equipment to perform such separations on a commercial basis.
 Existing commercial electrostatic systems are most commonly used in separations of minerals, metals or plastics.
 Minerals and metals are both relatively dense materials with high specific gravity, as compared to plant materials.
-Even with the high specific gravity of minerals and metals, the effective particle size limitations for drum roll and parallel plate electrostatic separators is relatively coarse, with few particles below 100 µm for example.
-Plastics are of lower density than both minerals and metals, but are often processed at coarse particle sizes, as plastic flakes for example.
-The introduction of fine particles creates operational difficulties for both high tension roll and parallel plate separators.
-Fine, low density particles are very sensitive to air currents, especially in comparison to minerals and metals.
+Even with the high specific gravity of minerals and metals, the effective particle size limitations for the drum roll and parallel plate electrostatic separators is relatively coarse, with few particles below 100 µm for example.
+Plastics are of lower density than both minerals and metals but are often processed at coarse particle sizes, as plastic flakes for example.
+The introduction of fine particles creates operational difficulties for both high-tension roll and parallel plate separators.
+Fine, low-density particles are very sensitive to air currents, especially in comparison to minerals and metals.
 Small differences in air currents inside the separation device impact the travel path of the fine particles, subjecting them to forces other than those caused by the electrostatic field.

-As mentioned previously, conventional electrostatic separation devices are limited in processing capacity, especially with low density and finely ground powders such as plant materials.
-For high tension drum and belt separation devices, the effectiveness is limited to particles which are relatively coarse and/or have a high specific gravity, due to the need for all particles to contact the surface of the drum.
+As mentioned previously, conventional electrostatic separation devices are limited in processing capacity, especially with low-density and finely ground powders such as plant materials.
+For high-tension drum and belt separation devices, the effectiveness is limited to particles that are relatively coarse and/or have high specific gravity, due to the need for all particles to contact the surface of the drum.
 As particles become smaller the processing rate is reduced.
 Parallel plate separators are further limited by the particle density that can be processed in the electrode zone.
 Particle loading must be relatively low to prevent space charge effects.